- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It's important to note that these are general guidelines, and the specific steps may vary depending on the firmware version and configuration options available on your D-Link DNR-322L NAS device.
 Always refer to the device's user manual or consult with D-Link support for detailed instructions.

-Although NAS DNR-322L can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DNR-322L can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -